TIBCOSoftware/tci-flogo/docs/content/extensions/organizing-code/display-settings.md

 weight: 60
 ---

-The **display** element in the activity.json, connector.json and the trigger.json can be used to enhance the user experience even more!
+The **display** element in the `activity.json`, `connector.json` and the `trigger.json` files can be used to enhance the user experience even more!

 ## Types
 Each display element has a type associated with it.
-The below table displays the types you can use and the **Go type** column shows how that translates into Go data types you can use in your activity.go file
+The below table displays the types you can use and the **Go type** column shows how that translates into Go data types you can use in your `activity.go` file

 | Type           | Go type                  | Description
 | -------------- | ------------------------ | -----------